citusdata/citus_docs/faq/faq.rst

 What if a worker node's address changes?
 ----------------------------------------

-If the hostname or IP address of a worker changes, you need to let the coordinator know using :ref:`master_update_node`:
+If the hostname or IP address of a worker changes, you need to let the coordinator know using :ref:`citus_update_node`:

 .. code-block:: sql